-March is right around the corner, and with it, better weather, warmer, longer days and temperate nights.
+March is finally here, and with it, better weather, warmer, longer days and temperate nights.
 This opens up a wide array of possibilities for travel in Europe, allowing tourists to start packing for their destinations of choice.
 Whether you would like to see a bit of classy, romantic France, take part in the spring festival at Kurt-Schumacher-Damm in Germany or even head down south to one of the gorgeous Mediterranean countries, it doesn’t really matter because the first month of spring has a lot in store for us.

 Naturally, there are those who still haven’t made up their minds about where they’re going, but feel like March is going to be the perfect month to add another notch on their travelling belt.
 Some aren’t really looking for a long vacation, instead, they’re just trying to find a good place to spend at least one weekend at.
 If you’re one of these people who aren’t sure about where to visit and what to do, take a look at our list of best places to visit in Europe in March.
 You can count on finding something that suits your travelling needs, no matter where you are or what kind of travelling you prefer.